andrewx101/SCUT_LAOS/README.md

 If the strain data is good, the analysis will proceed.
 The raw and reconstructed Lissajous curve of the current data will be shown in the `Lissajous curve` plot.
 If the reconstructed curve briefly reproduces the raw curve, then the results of this analysis are reliable.
 You may consider appending the LAOS parameters to the table by clicking `Append to table`, or exporting the reconstructed Lissajous data by clicking `Export Lissajous`.

 The nonlinear viscoelastic parameters provided by the tool are shown in the header row of the table: The strain amplitude and strain frequency are estimated from the strain signal.
-The sampling frequency is that of the raw signals. *G*~1~′ and *G*~1~″ are the real and imaginary moduli of the first harmonic response.
+The sampling frequency is that of the raw signals. *G*<sub>1</sub>′ and *G*<sub>1</sub>″ are the real and imaginary moduli of the first harmonic response.
 They reduce to the storage and loss modulus at small strain amplitudes.
-The Lissajous parameters *G*~M~*G*~L~ and *G*~k~  are calculated by slope finding on the reconstructed signal.[^1] The slope finding is performed for all cycles and the results are averaged.
+The Lissajous parameters *G*<sub>M</sub>, *G*<sub>L</sub> and *G*<sub>k</sub> are calculated by slope finding on the reconstructed signal.[^1] The slope finding is performed for all cycles and the results are averaged.
 These maximize the signal-to-noise ratio (SNR) of the results.
-The *N*~E~ parameter was suggested by the author.[^2] The last parameter, SNR in dB, is the signal-to-noise ratio of the higher odd harmonics.
-It is defined by the ratio of the power of the 3rd, 5th, ... odd harmonic to that of the noise floor.
-Only when SNR > 0 you need to pay attention to the higher harmonics.
+The *N*<sub>E</sub> parameter was suggested by the author.[^2] The last 4 parameters are the signal-to-noise ratios of the 3rd, 5th, 7th, and 9th harmonics in dB.
+Typically, when and only when SNR<sub>n</sub> ≳ 6 dB do you need to pay attention to the n-th harmonics.

 The rows of the table can be multi-selected.
 Click `Delete row(s)` to delete the current selected row(s).
 Click `Clear table` to clean all the data.
 You can copy the data from the table by keyboard shortcut `Ctrl_C` and paste to other software for further plotting.
 Carefully choosing the result steps and appending the LAOS parameters to the table, you can construct a table of strain sweep, frequency sweep or both for Pipkin diagram.